 Earlham School of Religion

 Rooted in the Christian Quaker tradition of contemplation that inspires action, Earlham School of Religion prepares theologically diverse students for a pluralistic world.
 Our curriculum unites spiritual formation, academic study, social engagement, and vital ministry.
 Together, ESR faculty and students engage in intense and thoughtful academic study.
 We seek a deeper connection with spirit.
 And we use the fruits of discernment–a value at the heart of Friends’ principles–to experiment with new, vital forms of ministry.
-We invite you to explore our programs, learn more about theological education in the manner of Friends, and see why ESR has been selected a Seminary that Changes the World.
+We invite you to explore our programs (MDiv, MA in Religion, MA in Theopoetics & Writing, MA in Peace & Social Transformation, and Certificates), learn more about theological education in the manner of Friends, and see why ESR has been selected a Seminary that Changes the World.

 Earth Quaker Action Team